 - Most electricity along the trek comes from the solar power.
 So, most of the teahouse charge anywhere between USD 2- USD 3 per hour to recharge your electronic devices.
 It’s better if you bring power bank with yourself.

 Trekking to Manaslu region is every adventurer’s dream.
-And of course, it is not a cheap dream to have.
+And of course, it is not an inexpensive dream to have.
 However, your dream can’t be tagged with the price.

 You want the best experience, many memorable moments !